craigargh/cfg-python/course_handbook/session_1.md

 1. The `print()` bit
 1. The `'Hello, World!'` bit that's inside of the `print()` bit.

 The `print()` bit is an example of a *function*.
 A function does a specific task.
 The task of the `print()` function is to display some data value to you, the programmer.
+If you removed the `print()` your program would still run OK, it just wouldn't display the output to you.

 > **Function:** a pre-written set of instructions to complete a certain task